tarkh/hackintosh/Huananzhi-F8D/README.md

 <a name="end"></a>
 ## Epilogue

 Regarding macOS, I achieved a fully stable and functional system.
-Power management works well, and even without unlocking turbo boost, the system delivers good benchmark results.
+Power management works well, and even without unlocking turbo boost, the system delivers good results.
 On average, it’s about 15-20% less than with turbo unlocked.

 >**Sleep mode doesn’t work, but this is a limitation of the macOS kernel itself, as there are no modern Apple computers with dual-socket setups.
 Perhaps someone will solve this problem someday.
 If you discover a solution, please let me know.**